isa-group/botica/docs/1-the-concept-of-a-bot.md

   as data generation or regular maintenance jobs.
   While primarily time-driven, proactive bots can also listen to and respond to incoming orders.

-- **Reactive lifecycle**: reactive bots are triggered by specific events or messages.
+- **Reactive lifecycle**: reactive bots are triggered by specific events or orders.
 They listen for orders sent through the message broker and respond accordingly, making them perfect for tasks that need to be executed based on certain conditions or data availability.